danielberkompas/danielberkompas.github.io/_posts/2016-01-28-seo-tags-in-phoenix.md

 </html>
 ```

-Because Phoenix treats templates as functions, by the time your `@view_template` is rendered, the `<head>` is already rendered.
+Because Phoenix renders templates as functions, by the time your `@view_template` is rendered, the `<head>` is already rendered.
 So, there's nothing that your view template can do to inject content back up into `<head>`.
 The `content_for` approach won't work.

 I think there are at least three approaches to dealing with this: two of which I've seen in the wild, and one which I came up with today.